Skip to main content

 Step 3: Implement BinduService Client

-Now build the client that talks from your SDK into the core.
+Now build the other direction — the client that talks from your SDK into the core.
+This is how your SDK registers the agent and keeps it alive.

 RegisterAgent

-This sends config, skills, and the SDK’s callback address:
+This is the main entry point.
+It sends config, skills, and the SDK’s callback address:

 Input: RegisterAgentRequest {